WICG/PEPC/explainer.md

 For example a centered prompt could be implemented today (for user agents which don’t use a centered prompt) and it would drastically decrease the amount of missed prompts, but this would automatically increase permission prompt annoyance, especially if they are unwanted by the user.

-Similarly user agents could allow sites to recover from a permanently blocked state, but as long as this recovery path does require that the user initiate it, it will end-up resulting in more permission prompts from sites that were permanently blocked and the user’s decision not being respected.
+Similarly user agents could allow sites to recover from a permanently blocked state, but as long as this recovery path does not require that the user initiate it, it will end-up resulting in more permission prompts from sites that were permanently blocked and the user’s decision not being respected.
 - **Advantages:**
   - **Developer Familiarity:** Developers are already accustomed to triggering permission requests via existing JavaScript APIs, offering a straightforward initial implementation.
   - **Reduced Browser Overhead:** This approach avoids the overhead for browsers of implementing and maintaining a new HTML element with specific rendering and styling constraints.